Demonstration Informed Specification Search: Introduction

-Consider an agent operating in an environment with different regions, which we present as a colored 8x8 discretized world for demonstrative purposes, shown in Fig~\ref{fig:gw8x8}.
+Consider an agent operating in the 8x8 grid world as shown in Fig~\ref{fig:gw8x8}.
 The agent can attempt to move up, down, left, or right.
 With probability \nicefrac{1}{32}, wind will push the agent down, regardless of the agent's action.
-The black path is the \emph{prefix} of an episode, in which the agent attempts to move left, slips into a blue region ~($\blueTile$), visits a brown region~($\brownTile$), and then proceeds downward.
+The black path is the \emph{prefix} of an episode, in which the agent attempts to move left, slips into the blue (water) tile~($\blueTile$), visits a brown (drying) tile~($\brownTile$), and then proceeds downward.

-Given the black demonstration, $\trc_b$, and the \emph{prior} knowledge that the agent's task implies that it will avoid red regions~($\redTile$), what task, represented as a Deterministic Finite Automaton (DFA), explains the agent's behavior?
+Given the black demonstration, call $\trc_b$, and the \emph{prior} knowledge that the agent's task implies that it will (i) avoid red (lava) tiles~($\redTile$) and (ii) try to reach a yellow (recharge) tile~$(\yellowTile)$, what task, as a Deterministic Finite Automaton (DFA), explains the agent's behavior?

-Upon inspecting the demonstration, one might hypothesize that the complete path formed by extending $\trc_b$ with the grey dashed lined to $\yellowTile$ is a positive example of the task.
-Appealing to Occam's razor, one might conjecture that the task was just to reach $\yellowTile$ and avoid $\redTile$.
-However, under this hypothesis and assuming a temporal discount, $\trc_b$ is quite surprising.
-For one, the detour to visit $\brownTile$ seems unjustified.
-Furthermore, why would the agent not take the red dashed path directly to $\yellowTile$?

-To remedy these concerns, one might conjecture that the agent's true task requires visiting $\brownTile$ after visiting $\blueTile$ - thus explaining why the agent does not take the red dashed path.
-Similarly, the demonstration seems less surprising if one assumes that the agent needs to avoid red regions - thus explaining why the agent does not take the light blue dotted path.
-The result is the task represented by the DFA shown in Fig~\ref{fig:target-dfa}.
-We shall later systematize this line of reasoning and provide a learner that recovers an explanatory DFA given a demonstration.
+Upon inspecting the demonstration, one might be surprised that the agent goes out of its way to visit $\brownTile$.
+For example, why would the agent not take the red dashed path directly to $\yellowTile$?
+One might conjecture that the agent's true task requires visiting $\brownTile$ after visiting $\blueTile$.
+Similarly, one may notice that the demonstration is ``more rational'' or ``less surprising'' if the dotted extension of $\trc_b$ ending in $\yellowTile$ is a positive example of the task.
+Finally, appealing to Occam's razor, one might search for a simple DFA consistent with the conjectured labels.
+In this case, the demonstrated task is in fact one of the ``simplest'' DFAs, shown on the right in Fig~\ref{fig:target-dfa}.
+We shall later systematize this line of reasoning and provide a learner that recovers an explanatory DFA similar to ground truth.